-- a. convene and preside over meetings of the Joint Faculty Assembly when the chair is absent; - b. report to the Joint Faculty Assembly appropriate matters from the college's [university's] Board of Trustees;
+a. convene and preside over meetings of the Joint Faculty Assembly when the chair is absent.

 The vice-chair's duties as vice-chair of the Senate are outlined in Section 5.4.5.3.

 5.2.3 Parliamentarian

 The Parliamentarian, appointed by the Executive Committee of the Senate, advises the presiding officer and all members of the Joint Faculty Assembly and serves as a consultant to the Executive Committee of the Senate regarding parliamentary procedure and will render a ruling in cases of parliamentary challenges.
 Rulings of the parliamentarian will be based upon, and may be challenged in accord with, the parliamentary authority specified in Section 5.1.3.